Thibault-Schellekens/league-of-pokemons/README.md

 ### Scanning Player's Pokémon Cards

-Players can scan their own Pokémon cards by uploading an image file that meets specific reWhorements (e.g., size, positioning).
+Players can scan their own Pokémon cards by uploading an image file that meets specific requierements (e.g., size, positioning).

 Once a new card is scanned, its information is stored in the collection, making it available for the player to use in battles.